-This course is designed to teach students how to interpret engineering drawings using modern conventions, and symbols, datums, datum targets and projected tolerance zones.
-These new methods are extremely useful for the specification of precise information on engineering drawings but cannot be used to exclude the traditional methods of coordinate dimensions and tolerances.
+This course is designed to teach students how to interpret engineering drawings using modern conventions, symbols, datums, datum targets, and projected tolerance zones.
+Special emphasis is placed upon print reading skills, and industry specifications and standards.
 This course is aligned with NIMS certification standards.